Lake Pend Oreille | Pend Oreille River

 Stormwater describes rainfall, snowmelt, and other weather-related water which collects and runs off of hard surfaces like rooftops, parking lots and even sod.

-Very little is understood about the composition of stormwater in our watershed and our local stormwater is not currently treated through filtration or other mechanisms so any harmful substances and materials it picks up along its journey end up in our water, oftentimes in high-use areas like the Sand Creek corridor.
+Very little is understood about the composition of stormwater in our watershed.
+Our local stormwater is not currently treated through filtration or other mechanisms, so any harmful substances and materials it picks up along its journey end up in our water, oftentimes in high-use areas like the Sand Creek corridor.

 We proactively address stormwater issues related to growth by monitoring shoreline development projects and reviewing NPDES Construction General Permits in Idaho.

 The population size of cities around Lake Pend Oreille and the Pend Oreille River are not large enough to trigger regulation of stormwater through the National Pollutant Discharge Elimination System permitting process.

 Permitting of stormwater discharges is triggered when a municipal population size reaches 10,000 which then requires cities to take certain actions to protect local waterways from stormwater pollution.

 Dump No Waste – Drains to Lake

 We also work to raise community awareness about how stormwater can impact water quality through the “Dump No Waste – Drains to Lake” Storm Drain Labeling Program.